 Finland’s oldest city boasts a wealth of important cultural sites, as outlined in our Turku Culture Trail, but it is also a city that offers families with children a large number of great attractions and activities to enjoy, no matter the time of year.
 The majority of these are located in and around the city, while others are perfect for day trips.
 This is our selection of ten of the best family vacation attractions in Turku.

-Situated just 3km from the city centre, JukuPark is a water park that covers two and a half hectares next to the Impivaara swimming pool and sports ground.
+Situated just 3km from the city centre, and open during the summer, JukuPark is a water park that covers two and a half hectares next to the Impivaara swimming pool and sports ground.
 There are 16 different slides and tubes, as well as large heated pools, saunas, shower rooms, grill-restaurants, kiosks and sunbathing terraces.

 Among the 16 slides and tubes the most popular are the Crazy Cruise, the Black Hole, Surfing Hill, Free Fall, the Typhoon Tunnel, the River Ride, Tunnel Twister, and the Twister.
 There are three pools: the big pool has a depth of 120 cm, and the small pool has a depth of 90 cm.
 The third pool is in the Pirate Island water park, which is a separate area specifically designed for smaller children, with its own slides and water games, and has a depth of 40 cm.
 For children under 4 years old admission to JukuPark Turku is free!